namshi/namshi.github.com/source/team/index.markdown

     He also proactively monitors uptimes, failovers and performances of infrastructure and much more.
     He has around 8 years of experience in Telecom , Network and Linux Technologies.

+*   ##<div id="Farzan Uddin">Farzan Uddin</div>
+    {% img left team /images/farzan.png Farzan Uddin %}
+    **Farzan Uddin** is a business graduate from the University of Wollongong, but his passion for tech led him to pursue a new challenge.
+He joined Namshi in 2018 to learn from all the experienced people around and use their wisdom to possibly find a direction for himself.
+He has an eye for design and wants to be able to transform his ideas to a functional form for the users and enhance their experience.
+In his spare time, Farzan loves to draw, criticize underlying themes in movies and play competitive video games.

 *   ##<div id="Joe Jean">Joe Jean</div>
     {% img left team /images/joe.png Joe Jean %}
     **Joe Jean** holds a B.S. in Computer Science from NYU Abu Dhabi.
 He loves building software that make people's lives easier.
 He is always looking for opportunities to improve his programming skills.
 And he has never missed such opportunities, whether it is participating at a hackathon, working on a side project, or doing technical internships.